This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 My husband would take over diaper changes, or make food ahead of time so I could eat and lay right down.
 This would give me time to rest some and, eventually, when we switched to formula, he was able to take some feedings as well.

 Sleep wasn’t always on the table but finding those moments to rest, even for a minute, really helped.
+And, in the meantime, you could also check out these funny and short baby quotes that make fun of all the sleepless nights you are getting and are definitely going to make you laugh about it.

 - Baby Waking Up Multiple Times a Night: here’s what you need to know